- 07 Dec 2022

 The following filters are available:

-- Adapter Name - To view the history of a specific adapter.
+- Adapter Name - To view the fetch history of a specific adapter.

-Instance - Show only fetch results from a specific instance
+Instance - Show only fetch history from a specific instance

-Fetch Status - Display only fetch results with a specific status.
+Fetch Status - Display only fetch history with a specific status.

-Connection Name - Display only fetch results from a specific connection.
+Connection Name - Display only fetch history from a specific connection.
 The values of the filter are either the connection label (when set for a connection) OR connection ID.

 Total Users - From the dropdown, select an operator (Equal to, Greater than, Less than) and enter the number of total users that you want to filter.

 Total Devices - From the dropdown, select an operator (Equal to, Greater than, Less than) and enter the number of total devices that you want to filter.

 Fetch Date Range - You can filter for specific fetch data by date with the date range picker or by a specified last number of days, weeks, months, or years.

 - From the Time Range dropdown, select In range.